iminders/codelabs/python/tensorflowsrv/README.md

 # grpcsrv

-An example for python using grpc service
+An example for tensorflow service using grpc

 ## Getting Started